w3f/General-Grants-Program/grants/speculative/rossbulat_polkadotjs.md

 Proposed funding: $30,000, or a split between USD and DOTs with the majority of value in USD.

-I would actively work on the following problems within the front end, which after the proposed 3 month timeframe would be at a high, acceptable standard:
+I would actively work on the following problems within the front end, which after the proposed 3 month timeframe would be at a high, acceptable standard.
+I would then like to continue supporting the project and Parity Technologies in general where opportunities present themselves.

 ##### Onboarding new users
 The app is currently split into sections whereby the user is expected to know what they are doing, and this is a problem for newcomers to the platform.
 Solutions such as abstracting these sections into a Home of Dashboard section (while maintaining support for Substrate's dynamic nature) are being discussed, and could also be reflected in a more feature-rich sidebar.